COVESA/iot-event-analytics/CONTRIBUTING.md

 ### Reporting Bugs

-- If you find anything, which does not work as expected, feel free to file a bug in our [Bugtracker](https://github.com/GENIVI/iot-event-analytics/issues).
-Please be sure to describe in the ticket, what you expected, what the actual result was and the steps to reproduce the issue (in case it can be reproduced and it's no runtime related issue).
+- If you find anything, which does not work as expected, feel free to file a bug in our [Bug tracker](https://github.com/GENIVI/iot-event-analytics/issues).
+Please be sure to describe in the ticket, what you expected, what the actual result was and the steps to reproduce the issue (in case it can be reproduced, and it's no runtime related issue).

 ### Suggesting Enhancements